the-butterfly-effect/tbe/_posts/2016-10-13-sneak-peek.md

 ## Why a new UI?
 There are two reasons for a new UI.
 The first one, is that we were annoyed with the current one.
 It looked on the original screenshots, but the pie menu just wasn't a good concept in real life.
 The UI felt rather cumbersome, you needed a lot of mouse clicks to accomplish simple things.
 We felt we could do better.

 The second reason was of a more technical kind: we wanted to switch to the latest possibilities in the Qt library.
-For two years now, Qt has a new programming paradigm called QML.
+For several years now, Qt has a new programming paradigm called QML.
 QML promises very interactive, very responsive user interfaces - with significantly less code.
-Martian was already using QML at his current job, so we wanted to see if it work out for TBE.
+Martian was already using QML at his current job, so we wanted to see if it would work out for TBE.
 We chose to do two small, separate tests first.

 ## Architecture spike 1: handing objects